golemfactory/golem-docs/src/pages/docs/creators/common/providers-filesystem.md

 mnt0 24.0G 10.2G 13.8G 42% /golem/work
 ```

-This example utilized the `golem/examples-outbound:latest` image deployed on one of the nodes in the `testnet`.
-If you run this test yourself, you might get different capacities for `tmpfs` and `mnt0` filesystems as they depend on the resources offered by the node on which you run the task.
+This example utilized the `golem/examples-outbound:latest` image deployed on one of the providers in the `testnet`.
+If you run this test yourself, you might get different capacities for `tmpfs` and `mnt0` filesystems as they depend on the resources offered by the provider on which you run the task.

 Take a look at this output to better understand some Golem concepts.